 - The control panel in setting 2. menu.
 Press the unlock symbol. - The control panel in unlocking menu.
 Press on open padlock, then OK or MENU to unlock the tools menu.
-When activated the symbol changes colour to green. - order to get to the tool menu, press the symbol.
+When activated the symbol changes colour to green. - The control panel in setting menu with unlocked tool menu.
+In order to get to the tool menu, press the symbol.